Dear customers,

 Fix --

 * Upgrade (recommended) -- The vulnerability and fix versions are described in the 'Description' section above.
 We recommend that you upgrade to JIRA 5.0.7 or later.
-For a full description of the latest version of JIRA, see the release notes: http://confluence.atlassian.com/display/JIRA/Production+Releases.
-You can download the latest version of JIRA from the download centre: http://www.atlassian.com/software/jira/JIRADownloadCenter.jspa.
-If you cannot upgrade to the latest version of JIRA, you can temporarily patch your existing installation using the patch listed below.
-We strongly recommend upgrading and not patching.
+For a full description of the latest version of JIRA, see the release notes:

 * Patches (not recommended)

-** JIRA 4.3.4 -- https://jira.atlassian.com/secure/attachment/70013/JRA-29403-4.3.4-patch.zip (Instructions: https://jira.atlassian.com/secure/attachment/70011/JRA-29403-4.3.4-patch-instructions.txt)
+** JIRA 4.3.4 --

-** JIRA 4.4.5 -- https://jira.atlassian.com/secure/attachment/70016/JRA-29403-4.4.5-patch.zip (Instructions: https://jira.atlassian.com/secure/attachment/70014/JRA-29403-4.4.5-patch-instructions.txt)
+** JIRA 4.4.5 --

-** JIRA 5.0.6 -- https://jira.atlassian.com/secure/attachment/70019/JRA-29403-5.0.6-patch.zip (Instructions: https://jira.atlassian.com/secure/attachment/70017/JRA-29403-5.0.6-patch-instructions.txt)
+** JIRA 5.0.6 --

 *XSS Vulnerabilities*

-Severity -- Atlassian rates the severity level of these vulnerabilities as High, according to the scale published in Severity Levels for Security Issues: http://confluence.atlassian.com/display/JIRA/Severity+Levels+for+Security+Issues.
+http://confluence.atlassian.com/display/JIRA/Severity+Levels+for+Security+Issues.
 The scale allows us to rank the severity as critical, high, moderate or low.
 This is an independent assessment and you should evaluate its applicability to your own IT environment.
 These vulnerabilities are not of Critical severity.

 Description -- We have identified and fixed nine cross-site scripting (XSS) vulnerabilities that affect JIRA instances, including publicly available instances (that is, Internet-facing servers).
 XSS vulnerabilities allow an attacker to embed their own JavaScript into a JIRA page.
-You can read more about XSS attacks at http://www.cgisecurity.com/articles/xss-faq.shtml, http://projects.webappsec.org/Cross-Site+Scripting and other places on the web.
-These vulnerabilities affects JIRA 4.2 and above, and have been fixed in JIRA 5.1.1.
-This issue can be tracked here: https://jira.atlassian.com/browse/JRA-29402
+You can read more about XSS attacks at

 Risk Mitigation -- We strongly recommend upgrading your JIRA installation to fix these vulnerabilities.
 Please see the 'Fix' section below.

 Fix -- The vulnerabilities and fix versions are described in the 'Description' section above.
 We recommend that you upgrade to JIRA 5.1.1 or later.
-For a full description of the latest version of JIRA, see the release notes: http://confluence.atlassian.com/display/JIRA/Production+Releases.
-You can download the latest version of JIRA from the download centre: http://www.atlassian.com/software/jira/JIRADownloadCenter.jspa.
-Patches are not available for this vulnerability.
+For a full description of the latest version of JIRA, see the release notes:

 Our thanks to Nils Juenemann who reported three of the XSS vulnerabilities mentioned in this section.
 Our thanks also to Conrad Rolack and Brandon Sterne who each reported one XSS vulnerability.
 We fully support the reporting of vulnerabilities and we appreciate it when people work with us to identify and solve the problem.